 Strawberry, Rhubarb and Gooseberry Crumble, a delicious summer dessert that uses fresh seasonal fruit to create a family-favourite recipe.
 The topping is rich and butter, and the filling is a mixture of sweet and tart with a hint of rum.
 Serve it with custard or ice cream, and you have the best summer pudding.

 Back to delicious crumbles!
 Before the Fall frenzy begins, l want to take full advantage of these yummy summer fruit and put them to good use.
 Crumble, as it happens, it's a classic, and a great favourite of mine, so it makes sense to keep coming back to it.

 I think I have finally nailed the perfect recipe for a perfect crumble topping - I have tried different amounts of ingredients, but I am finally super pleased with this one.
 Yes!
 Now, it's all up to one's taste and preference, but I quite like a chunky topping, rather than a fine one, so it's not a rule here.

-Gooseberries - the very first time I tried them, another first after I only tried rhubarb this summer too in my yummy scrummy Strawberry Rhubarb Pie.
+Gooseberries - the very first time I tried them, another first after I only tried rhubarb this summer too in my yummy scrummy Strawberry Rhubarb Pie and Strawberry and Rhubarb Jam.
 The combo strawberries and rhubarb worked wonderfully well, so I had to use it again, this time with a brand new addition.